 Treat your cat for life – not just for Christmas

 Everyone likes a little treat every now and then - and especially now that Christmas is coming.
-Although it's tempting to give your cat scraps from the table, many popular yuletide treats can actually be dangerous and cause life-threatening problems for your furry friend.
-What’s more, whilst just one leftover slice of turkey may not seem excessive, for a cat this could be a significant number of extra calories and affect the balance of the rest of their nutrition plan.
+Although it's tempting to give your cat scraps from the table, many popular Yuletide treats can actually be dangerous and cause life-threatening problems for your furry friend.
+What’s more, whilst just one leftover slice of turkey may not seem excessive to us humans, for a cat this could be a significant number of extra calories and affect the balance of the rest of their nutrition plan.

 The right nutrition in the right amount

 We are often guilty of over-indulging on rich foods throughout the festive period, but our pets should not follow.
-Overfeeding your cat or treating with unhealthy snacks over Christmas will help them pile on extra pounds which can result in developing an increased risk of a serious health condition like diabetes, arthritis or heart problems.
+Overfeeding your cat or treating them with unhealthy snacks over Christmas will help them to gain excess weight which may increase their risk of developing serious health conditions such as diabetes.

-In addition, with so many people around the house, Christmas can actually be quite stressful for cats.
-To minimise disruption, stick to routines as well a precisely balanced nutrition like Hill's Science Plan.
-A Hill's Science Plan kibble is just as much of a treat, and much better for them.
-You can also reward your cat by varying the food you feed, combining wet and dry versions of their Hill’s Science Plan food or even use different flavours if you so wish.
+In addition, with more people than usual around the house, Christmas can actually be quite stressful for cats.
+To minimise disruption, stick to routines and continue feeding precisely-balanced nutrition like Hill's Science Plan.
+Using some of their Hill's Science Plan kibbles from their daily ration is just as much of a treat, and much better for them.
+You can also combine the wet and dry versions of their Hill’s Science Plan food or even use different flavours if you so wish.
 However, do consult the feeding guide for guidance on recommended daily feeding amounts and make any changes gradually.
-The Hill's Science Plan range has delicious tasting varieties that are specifically tailored to the individual needs of your cat.
-If your cat doesn't love it, we'll give you your money back - guaranteed!
+The Hill's Science Plan range has delicious tasting varieties that are scientifically-developed for the specific needs of healthy pets.
+And if your cat doesn't love the taste, we'll give you your money back!